leather looking background

 By Faith, Moses Kept Passover - Tim Kelley

 The writer of Hebrews makes this statement in regards to Moses: 'By faith, he kept the Passover', but did it really take faith to do something that would save the life of your firstborn?
 Is there something we don't know that the writer of Hebrews did know?
-Ami Yisrael Fellowship - April 20, 2019.
+Delivered at the Ami Yisrael Fellowship - April 20, 2019.

 the Bones of Joseph - Tim Kelley